TO THE MEMBERS

 10. SUBSIDIARY COMPANIES

-Highlights of the financial performance of Barrix Agro Sciences Private Limited are as follows:
+Highlights of the financial performance of Barrix Agro Sciences Private Limited, subsidiary, are as follows:

 11. DISCLOSURE UNDER THE COMPANIES ACT, 2013

-Information is given below pursuant to various disclosure requirements prescribed under the Companies Act, 2013 and rules thereunder, to the extent applicable to the Company.
-Some of the disclosures have been included in appropriate places in the Corporate Governance Report which is part of the Boards Report.
+Information pursuant to various disclosure requirements prescribed under the Companies Act, 2013 and rules thereunder, to the extent applicable to the Company, is given below.
+Some of the disclosures have been included at appropriate places in the Corporate Governance Report which forms part of the Boards Report.

 a) Energy Conservation, Technology Absorption and Foreign Exchange earnings and outgo: